 Gum disease doesn’t just affect patients that have bad oral hygiene.
 It is easy to get gum disease no matter what age or habits you have.
 There are many contributing factors to gum disease, even your genetic makeup.
 Patients that practice good oral hygiene at home and visit their dentist may still end up with gum disease.
-Luckily, Dr. Lisk offers gum disease treatment in Raleigh that can help your teeth and gums recover.
+Luckily, Dr. Lisk offers gum disease treatment in North Raleigh that can help your teeth and gums recover.

 Signs of Gum Disease